RapidataAI/rapidata-python-sdk/docs/quickstart.md

 ## Credits and Billing

 When you first create an account on Rapidata, you will receive 100 free credits.
 Each credit give you 10 responses.
-After you have used up your free credits, you may purchase more [here](https://app.rapidata.ai/pricing).
+After you have used up your free credits, you may purchase more on our [website](https://app.rapidata.ai/pricing).

 ## Next Steps